obsidian-tasks-group/obsidian-tasks/README.md

 #### Daily Agenda

-If you use the [calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin, you can use the following in your daily note *template* for an agenda:
+If you use the [calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin, you can use the following in your daily note *template* for an agenda.
+If you use this template, you have to create the daily note from within the calendar in order for it to work.
+If you don't create the daily note from the calendar, `{{date+14d:YYYY-MM-DD}}` won't be set to the date correctly.

     ## Tasks
     ### Overdue